Sherryljl/pdsnd_github/README.md

 bikeshare

 ### Description
-The bikeshare project provides an interactive way to analyze bike share data in three different city.
+The bikeshare project provides an interactive way to analyze bike share data in three different city and pull out raw data.

 ### Files used
 chicago.csv